-Our guest on Honest Conversations today is Lora McMillan, Manager of Special Projects at Ledcor.
+Our guest on Behind the Builders today is Lora McMillan, Manager of Special Projects at Ledcor.
 Lora has over 15 years experience in the construction industry, and as both a woman and a member of the LGBTQ community she has developed unique perspectives on the nature of the construction industry through her lived experiences.
 Join us as we dive into how Lora has progressed through the industry despite the lack of broader representation, how she thinks the construction industry can adopt stronger Equity, Diversity, and Inclusion initiatives, what real change needs to look like, and more!

 Lauren: Hi everyone.
 Thank you for joining us here today.
 My name is Lauren Lake.
 I’m the co-founder and COO of Bridgt.
 We’re a female founded construction software company and we build workforce intelligence products for the construction world!
 Today we’re here to talk about diversity, equity and inclusion in the construction industry.
 This is a big topic.
 We’ve been hearing more and more discussion around what companies can do to build a diverse and inclusive environment and workplace.

 Q: Lora, do you want to give just a brief on your history in the construction world and why you’re so passionate about D, E & I?

 Lora: Thanks Lauren, I appreciate you having me on today.
 My name is Lora McMillan and my pronouns are she/her.
 I’ve been in the construction industry for about 15 years now.
 I started in residential construction building homes and moved into the commercial world of building giant buildings and skyscrapers in Toronto.
 So I have a mixed bag experience as far as some in design and some in actual construction, but my passion is in the construction side, on a site office or on a field.